WeersmaLabIBD/Microbiome/Protocol_Exome_project.md

 # NOTE: the latest version of NGS_NDA is 3.4.3, but the Boxy cluster can not load it.
 We should install it in our {HOME} directory. umcg-weersma.csv must be added

-# do some change in generate_template.sh:
+# do some change in generate_template.sh before run it:
+# add following commands:

 1) module load NGS_DNA/3.4.3-beta
 2) module load Python/2.7.11-foss-2015b

+# NOTE:
 # errors with module load Python/2.7.11-foss-2015b ：
 # Exception in thread "main" java.lang.Exception: Parameter 'batchIDList' used in steps [CopyPrmTmpData, CreateInhouseProjects] does not have a value in any of the parameter files
 #        at org.molgenis.compute.model.impl.WorkflowImpl.findMatchingOutput(WorkflowImpl.java:146)